Don't Make Me Come to Vegas

-"Don't Make Me Come to Vegas" is a song by American musician Tori Amos, released on her seventh studio album Scarlet's Walk (2002).
+"Don't Make Me Come to Vegas" is a song by American singer-songwriter and pianist Tori Amos, released on her seventh studio album Scarlet's Walk (2002).
 A remixed dance version (subtitled "Timo on Tori") was released as a single on May 27, 2003.

 The remixed version of "Don't Make Me Come to Vegas" reached number 6 on the Billboard Dance Club Songs chart and number 12 on the Dance Singles Sales chart.